inactivist/twitter-streamer/README.md

     Posted by @CodePerfectPlus… https://t.co/qx2S7fp2Aw"

-## To be done ##
+## To be done

 See [TODO.md](TODO.md)

-## Known issues ##
+## Known issues

-* Needs a bit of cleanup -- obsolete code remains from prior project and will be refactored or removed.
-* Error handling needs work.
+- Error handling needs work.
   The current default mode retries the connection with a delay in the event of most failures; this keeps Streamer running despite network problems or other errors.
   If you specify the `--terminate-on-errors` (`-t`) option, Streamer will terminate with an error message on errors rather than retrying certain operations.
 This is a work in progress.
-* Log messages go to stderr.
+- Log messages go to stderr.
-* If you receive 401 errors during authentication, ensure your system's date and time settings are correct.
+- If you receive 401 errors during authentication, ensure your system's date and time settings are correct.
 [Auth can fail if your clock is out of sync][twitter-401-error] with Twitter's servers.
 The `scripts/twitter-time-compare.sh` script shows Twitter's server and the local server times for comparison.

-## License ##
+## License

 (MIT License) - Copyright (c) 2012-2013 Exodus Development, Inc. except where otherwise noted.
-Please refer to LICENSE.md for the gory details.
+Please refer to LICENSE.md details.

 [streaming-apis]: https://dev.twitter.com/docs/streaming-apis
 [parameters-track]: https://dev.twitter.com/docs/streaming-apis/parameters#track